 Chemical Management and PELs Update

-On October 10, 2014, the Occupational Safety and Health Administration issued a request for information on Chemical Management and Permissible Exposure Limits (PELs).
+The Occupational Safety and Health Administration issued a request for information on Chemical Management and Permissible Exposure Limits (PELs).

 CISC strongly believes that the statutory substantive and procedural requirements for rulemaking set by Congress must be followed by the Agency and that the Agency continue to provide notice and an opportunity for comment on all analytical issues and approaches OSHA takes to regulate hazardous chemicals and the CISC believes that OSHA must continue to consider construction separately from general industry and maritime given the unique and variable conditions on construction worksites.